2100080102/alzheimers-Prediction/README.md

 ### 1. Technologies Used
 - **Programming Language**: Python
 - **Frameworks and Libraries**:
-  - TensorFlow: For building and training the CNN-RNN hybrid model.
+  - TensorFlow: For building and training the CNN-LSTM hybrid model.
-  - OpenCV: For image loading and preprocessing.
+  - OpenCV: For image preprocessing (resizing, normalization).
-  - NumPy: For numerical operations.
+  - NumPy: For data manipulation and preparation.
-- **Dataset**: MRI images of Alzheimer’s patients categorized into different stages.
+- **Dataset**: MRI images of Alzheimer's patients categorized into four stages.
 - **Tools**:
   - PyCharm: Development environment.
-  - CustomTkinter: For GUI integration (future plans, if applicable).
-  - GitHub: For version control and repository management.
+  - GitHub: Version control and project hosting.

 ---

 ### 2. How the Project Was Built
 1. **Dataset Preparation**:
-   - Collected MRI image data representing four stages of Alzheimer's disease.
+   - Collected MRI images representing four stages of Alzheimer's disease.
-   - Preprocessed images using OpenCV to normalize pixel values and resize images to a consistent size (150x150).
+   - Preprocessed images to normalize pixel values and resize them to 150x150 dimensions using OpenCV.
-   - Organized data into respective folders for training, validation, and testing.
+   - Organized the data into respective folders for training, validation, and testing.

 2. **Model Design**:
-   - Built a Convolutional Neural Network (CNN) for spatial feature extraction from MRI images.
+   - Designed a **CNN** to capture spatial features from MRI images.
-   - Integrated an LSTM layer to analyze sequential features and patterns across the data.
+   - Added an **LSTM layer** to analyze sequential patterns across the extracted features.
-   - Compiled the model with categorical cross-entropy as the loss function and Adam optimizer.
+   - Used categorical cross-entropy as the loss function and Adam optimizer for training.

 3. **Training**:
    - Split the dataset into training and validation sets.
-   - Trained the model on preprocessed MRI images, adjusting hyperparameters for optimal accuracy.
+   - Trained the model on the processed dataset, optimizing hyperparameters to improve classification accuracy.

 4. **Testing and Evaluation**:
-   - Evaluated the trained model using a test set.
+   - Evaluated the trained model on a test dataset.
-   - Achieved classification accuracy and generated predictions.
+   - Classified images into one of the four stages based on model predictions.

 5. **Prediction Script**:
-   - Developed `index2.py` to load the trained model and predict the stage of Alzheimer's from a given image.
+   - Developed `index2.py` to load the trained CNN-LSTM model and predict the stage of Alzheimer's for a given input image.

 ---